-The image to be encoded is in general segmented into 1 to S segments, where S is a positive integer.
-For most applications, these segments are assigned motion param-
+The image to be encoded is in general segmented into 1 applications, these segments are assigned motion param-

 In the example implementation of the interframe predictor of FIG. 2, the interframe predictor uses a number of frame memories 140 that are arranged using a memory control 142.
-The memory control 142 may work in several modes of 40 operation.
+50 The memory control 142 may work in several modes of operation.
 In one mode of operation, a sliding window over time may be accommodated by the memory control unit as depicted in FIG. 2.
-Using this approach, past decoded and constructed frames, starting with the immediately preceding instants before, are collected in the frame memories 140, individually designated Frame Memory 1 to Frame Memory N. Alternatively, the set of past decoded and reconstructed frames may be subsampled and buffered in the frame memogeneral, several memory control modes of operation may be defined and the one which is used may be negotiated between encoder and decoder.
+Using this approach, past decoded and constructed frames, starting with the immediately preceding 55 one and ending with the frame which is decoded N time instants before, are collected in the frame memories 140, individually designated Frame Memory 1 to Frame Memory N. Alternatively, the set of past decoded and reconstructed frames may be subsampled and buffered in the frame memo- 60 ries using a scheme presumed by encoder and decoder.
+In general, several memory control modes of operation may be defined and the one which is used may be negotiated between encoder and decoder.

-In this example, the multiple frame motion estimator 212 performs block-based motion-compensated prediction simi- 55 lar to the H.263 or MPEG-4 recommendations.
-In addition, the motion estimator 212 references one of the frames out of the frame memory 140 as a frame selection parameter and provides the motion vector and time delay parameters to the decoder 122 and to another part 154 of the interframe 60 predictor, denoted as "multiple frame motion compensator."
+In the example implementation, the multiple frame 65 motion estimator 212 performs block-based motioncompensated prediction similar to the H.263 or MPEG-4 recommendations.
+In addition, the motion estimator 212 references one of the frames out of the frame memory 140 as a frame selection parameter and provides the motion vector and time delay parameters to the decoder 122 and to 5 another part 154 of the interframe predictor, denoted as "multiple frame motion compensator."

 A block matching procedure is used to determine the spatial displacement vector and the time delay.
-According to one embodiment, the criterion for the block motion search is the minimization of the Lagrangian cost function, where a 65 distortion measure for given motion parameters, such as the sum of the absolute differences (SAD) of the displaced frame, and the bit-rate is associated with a particular choice of the spatial displacement and given its predictor.
+According to one embodiment, the criterion for the block motion search is the minimization of the Lagrangian cost function, where a distortion measure for given motion parameters, such as the sum of the absolute differences (SAD) of the displaced frame, and the bit-rate is associated with a particular choice of the spatial displacement and given its predictor.